Aliases for IL2 Gene

 GeneCards Summary for IL2 Gene

 IL2 (Interleukin 2) is a Protein Coding gene.
 Diseases associated with IL2 include kidney cancer and capillary leak syndrome.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Among its related pathways are Allograft rejection and Toll-like receptor signaling pathway.
 GO annotations related to this gene include carbohydrate binding and growth factor activity.

 UniProtKB/Swiss-Prot for IL2 Gene